Philippa Gamse

 Passion

-Persuading business owners, entrepreneurs and decision-makers that delving into website analytics can be insightful and highly profitable!
+Persuading business owners and decision-makers that delving into website analytics can be insightful and highly profitable!
 Find out where you're missing opportunities to grow revenue, develop new products, services and markets, and stop wasting time and resources on stuff that doesn't work.
 I speak in plain English, no techy jargon, and no graphs or pie charts . . .

 Best Story